finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CurrentTableFieldCatalogApi apiInstance = apiFactory.build(CurrentTableFieldCatalogApi.class);

         CurrentTableFieldCatalogApi apiInstance = ApiFactoryBuilder.build(fileName).build(CurrentTableFieldCatalogApi.class);
         String freeTextSearch = "freeTextSearch_example"; // String | Limit the catalog to only things in some way dealing with the passed in text string
         Boolean jsonProper = false; // Boolean | Should this be text/json (not json-encoded-as-a-string)
         Boolean useCache = false; // Boolean | Should the available cache be used? false is effectively to pick up a change in the catalog try {
+            // uncomment the below to set overrides at the request level
+            // String result = apiInstance.getCatalog(freeTextSearch, jsonProper, useCache).execute(opts);

             String result = apiInstance.getCatalog(freeTextSearch, jsonProper, useCache).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {